 - Section 24N of the NEMA, as amended; - Appendix 4 of the NEMA EIA Regulations published in Government Notice No. R 326 of 7 April 2017.
-These regulations regulate and prescribe the content of the EMPr and specify the type of supporting information that must accompany the submission of the report to the authorities; and - Gazetted generic EMPrs for the power line and substation infrastructure.
+These regulations regulate and prescribe the content of the EMPr and specify the type of supporting information that must accompany the submission of the report to the authorities; and - Gazetted generic EMPrs for the substation infrastructure.

-Table 2: Compliance with Section 24N of NEMA
+Table 3: Compliance with Section 24N of NEMA